 We have historically relied upon Nuance to fund our working capital requirements and other cash requirements.
 We are no longer able to rely on the earnings, assets or cash flow of Nuance, and Nuance will not provide funds to finance our working capital or other cash requirements.
 As a result, we are now responsible for servicing our own debt and obtaining and maintaining sufficient working capital and other funds to satisfy our cash requirements.
-After the Spin-Off, our access to and cost of debt financing is different from the historical access to and cost of debt financing may result in differences in the interest rate charged to us on financings, as well as the amount of indebtedness, types of financing structures and debt markets that may be available to us.
+After the Spin-Off, our access to and cost of debt financing is different from the historical access to and cost of debt financing under Nuance.
+Differences in access to and cost of debt financing may result in differences in the interest rate charged to us on financings, as well as the amount of indebtedness, types of financing structures and debt markets that may be available to us.